 Where are those real flowers?
 Where can we find them?

 What we are seeing around us is mostly a garden of artificial flowers and plants.
-We are occupied swinging Watering Cans without actually sprinkling any water over them…and life goes on, activities go on, hiring goes on, parenting goes on, relationships go on, mentoring goes on, valuations go up……..
+We are occupied swinging Watering Cans without actually sprinkling any water over them…and life goes on, activities go on, hiring goes on, relationships go on, mentoring goes on, valuations go up……..
 And like the old Parsi uncle says in Munnabhai MBBS…..’Carrom ramawa nu, Juice Peeva nu, Majjha ni Life!’ (*keep playing carrom, keep drinking the juice…..and life is beautiful.)

 Can we just stop for a while and ask ourselves, what will it take to find the real flowers?
 Where can we find them?
 How can we find people with real water in their Cans?